-Data management is the process of gathering, storing, and using data.
+Data management is the process of gathering, storing, and using data, often facilitated by data management software.
 It allows you to know what data you have, where it is located, who owns it, who can see it, and how it is accessed.
 Data management empowers organizations to securely and cost effectively deploy critical systems and applications and engage in strategic decision-making.

 A sound data management strategy determines an organization’s ability to scale and adapt to changing business processes and needs, giving teams the information and confidence to act faster and smarter.